artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/README.md

-3. **Data Preprocessing**: Preprocessing the medical images to ensure they are standardized and suitable for input into machine learning models.
+2. (**Data Preprocessing**)[https://github.com/artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/blob/main/Data%20Augmentation%20%26%20Visualization.ipynb]: Preprocessing the medical images to ensure they are standardized and suitable for input into machine learning models.
 This includes tasks such as resizing, normalization, and augmentation.
+W use majorly two types of Data Augmentation:

+- **Symmetry:** Involves flipping an image horizontally or vertically to create new samples.
+- **Rotation:** Rotating an image by a certain angle to create new samples.

-4. **Model Development**: Developing and training advanced machine learning models, such as convolutional neural networks (CNNs) or deep learning models, to classify medical images as COVID-19 positive or negative.
+3. **Model Development**: Developing and training advanced machine learning models, such as convolutional neural networks (CNNs) or deep learning models, to classify medical images as COVID-19 positive or negative.
+We first designed two CNN models

-5. **Evaluation**: Evaluating the performance of the developed models using metrics such as accuracy, sensitivity, specificity, and area under the receiver operating characteristic curve (AUC-ROC).
+4. **Evaluation**: Evaluating the performance of the developed models using metrics such as accuracy, sensitivity, specificity, and area under the receiver operating characteristic curve (AUC-ROC).

-6. **Deployment**: Exploring options for deploying the trained models in real-world healthcare settings, considering factors such as scalability, interpretability, and regulatory compliance.
+5. **Deployment**: Exploring options for deploying the trained models in real-world healthcare settings, considering factors such as scalability, interpretability, and regulatory compliance.

 ## Getting Started